CMPT-7ARCH-SFU/gem5-lab2-v2/README.md

 - Set the `streamSize, BufferSize`
 - `InCon: src Accelerator`
 - `OutCon: dst Accelerator`
 - The generated header only has the InConnection.
-In the `define.h` add another define to alias the output connection and input connection.
+In the `defines.h` add another define to alias the output connection and input connection.